aspuru-guzik-group/selfies/README.md

 ## Credits

-We thank Kevin Ryan (LeanAndMean@github), Theophile Gaudin, Andrew Brereton, Benjamin Sanchez-Lengeling, and Zhenpeng Yao for suggestions and bug reports.
+We thank Kevin Ryan (LeanAndMean@github), Theophile Gaudin, Andrew Brereton, Benjamin Sanchez-Lengeling, and Zhenpeng Yao for their suggestions and bug reports.

 ## License